amro/gibbon/README.markdown

 If you set the `throws_exceptions` boolean attribute for a given instance then Gibbon will attempt to intercept the errors and raise an exception.

-### Notes

-As of 0.1.6, gibbon uses ActiveSupport::JSON.decode().
-This means code that checked for weird API responses (like "true" on a successful call to "listSubscribe" or similar) will need to be tweaked to handle the boolean JSON.decode() returns as opposed to the string the MailChimp API returns.
-I understand the extra dependency might be a pain for some.

 ##Thanks

 * [Justin Ip](https://github.com/ippy04)